How To Choose The Right Sideboard: A Complete Guide

 • Shelves: Perfect for stacking plates, books, or displaying decor.

-• Cabinets: Great for larger items like serving bowls, vases, or small appliances.
+• Cabinets: Great for larger items like serving bowls, white vases, or small appliances.

 6. Consider Height and Proportion